tarrut/pautarres_reflex/assets/projects/airline_optimization.md

 ## Aircraft routing

-Now every flight is assigned to a fleet, but routings cycles and maintenance opportunities at the airport where the airline is based have not been considered.
-First it has to be checked if with the current schedule, the airline aircrafts can be routed in a cyclical way while having enough maintenance opportunities.
-For the purpose of doing this, first we have to obtain all the possible routes.
-This process consists
+Currently, every flight is assigned to a fleet; however, routing cycles and maintenance opportunities at the airline's base airport have not yet been considered.
+To address this, it is necessary to evaluate whether the current schedule allows the airline's aircraft to be routed cyclically while ensuring adequate maintenance opportunities.
+This process involves the following steps:
-in:

--   First, all the possible valid one-day routings considering turn around-times.
+- Generate all valid one-day routings, taking into account turnaround times.
--   Attach each feasible one day routing to all other one-day routings.
+- Combine each feasible one-day routing with other one-day routings to create multi-day route options.
--   Each three-day routing has to be examined according to the following
+- For each three-day routing, ensure the following:
-    criteria:
-    -   It starts and ends in the same city.
+    - The route starts and ends in the same city.
-    -   Each day, the route should start where the aircraft started the day before.
+    - Each day's route begins where the aircraft ended the previous day.
-    -   An overnight stay at the base airport occurs at least once.
+    - At least one overnight stay occurs at the base airport to facilitate maintenance.

-Then, an optimization process is now used to select which routes will be implemented while:
+Once all possible routes have been identified, an optimization process is applied to select which routes will be implemented.
+The optimization aims to maximize maintenance opportunities, ensure that each flight is operated daily, and guarantee that each aircraft has at least one maintenance opportunity within a three-day period.

--   Maximizing the maintenance opportunities.
--   Ensuring that each flight is carried out every day.
--   During the period of three days, each aircraft must have at least one maintenance opportunity.

-It turns out that with the current schedule it is needed 1 extra B737-400 aircraft and 3 extra A321 aircrafts considering at least one maintenance opportunity every three days.
+With the current schedule, it has been determined that the airline requires 1 additional B737-400 aircraft and 3 additional A321 aircraft to meet the requirement of at least one maintenance opportunity every three days.

-The solution for the B737-400 is in the following table:
+The solution for the B737-400 is presented in the following table:

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <thead>